schlueter/misc/README.md

 This repository serves as a digital junk draw containing stuff I do not immediately have a place to put.

+## Init scripts

+These are to assist me in quickly setting up a fresh system.
+As time (and my patience) allows and/or requires, I maintain scripts for MacOS (Darwin), Ubuntu Linux, and Arch Linux.
+My intention is to be able to run `init.sh` on any new system and have it be configured how I like.
+This may not be the case however, and configuration for a newly added system (such as Arch) or a feature which hasn't been fully fleshed out (such as the install from source scripts) should be considered and used directly.

 ## License
 Admittedly this probably isn't necessary, but might as well.